Bowel Cancer Now More Common In Young Adults

 Last year researchers at The University of Texas MD Anderson Cancer Center predicted that cases of colon cancer in people aged 20 to 34 will rise by 90 percent by 2030.
 They predict the number of rectal cancer cases to more than double.

 How can you look after your bowel health?
 There are a number of risk factors for colorectal cancer: high alcohol intake, high sugar intake, low fiber diet and sedentary lifestyle.
 The biggest determinant of your bowel health and your overall health is your diet.
 What you eat each day determines the type of bacteria that is living in your bowel.
 Diets high in sugar and processed food promote the growth of bad bacteria and Candida.
-For more information see The Healthy Liver and Bowel Book.
+Probiotic-rich foods such as fermented vegetables and kefir add beneficial bacteria to the gut.
+Floratone probiotic capsules help maintain healthy gut bugs.
+For more information see Heal Your Gut: An A to Z Guide.